piellardj/water-webgpu/README.md

 On the rendering side:
 - another way to render water from spheres would be to recontruct the water surface, for instance with marching cubes.
 This is a great subject in itself and implementing it on GPU would be interesting.
+- another way to compute water depth, without additive blending, would be to do a two-passes rendering: the first one to retrieve the depth of the backFaces, and then the second one computing the difference between the front face's depth.
+An adavantage of this method is that is also works with mesh geometry.